Io, moon of Jupiter

 Io is a Salty Moon!

 News story originally written on January 3, 2003

-Astronomers have discovered that the volcanoes on Io, a moon of Jupiter, are shooting salt into the moon’s atmosphere.
-The salt spurts out in the form of a gas adding sodium to the clouds.
+The volcanoes on Io, a moon of Jupiter, are shooting salt into the moon’s atmosphere.
+The salt spurts out as a gas and adds sodium to the clouds.

-Now scientists like Darrell Strobel have discovered that it is the many volcanoes that are causing the moon to be so salty.
-Io is more volcanically active than any other planet or moon in our solar system.
-“Roughly two tons of volcanic material are tossed into Io’s magnetosphere every second,” says Darrell Strobel.
+Now scientists have discovered that it is the many volcanoes that are causing the moon to be so salty.
+Io is more volcanically active than any other planet or moon in our solar system!

 Last modified January 3, 2003 by Lisa Gardiner.